ibm-cloud-docs/discovery-data/connector-sharepoint-online-cloud.md

 You can choose how to authenticate with the external Microsoft SharePoint account from the following options:

 Open Authentication (OAuth)
-:   Authenticates with the external data source by using a token, so that your user credentials do not need to be shared.
+:   Authenticates with the external data source by using a token so that your user credentials do not need to be shared.
 With this authentication method, you can log in to your Microsoft account directly during the set up of the connector.
 Select *Sign in with Microsoft* to log in to your Microsoft account in a separate dialog, which generates a token that is used by {{site.data.keyword.discoveryshort}} to connect to your data.

     You cannot currently change the user account that is associated with the OAuth setup later, nor any of the details of the existing user account that the connector is configured to use.
 For example, you cannot update the password that was used to set up the connection after a password change in SharePoint.